Robert-K/autofartkey/README.md

 - Fart counter - So there's no denial that it was you...
 - Hidden when active - reopen with F2

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 The included sound files are from [Jagadamba @ freesound.org](https://freesound.org/people/Jagadamba/packs/15564/).